Jignesh160/MFC3_C14_ADMMDenoise/README.md

 ### Visual Outputs

-The following outputs are generated and stored in the `results/` directory:
+The following outputs are available in the `results/` directory:

 * Original image
 * Noisy image